-The MMU recommends the enforcement of a consistent definition of capacity resource.
+- The MMU recommends the enforcement of a consistent definition of capacity resource.
 The MMU recommends that the requirement to be a physical resource be enforced and enhanced.
 The requirement to be a physical resource should apply at the time of auctions and should also constitute a commitment to be physical in the relevant Delivery Year.
-The requirement to be a physical resource should be applied to all resource types, including planned generation, demand resources and imports.^{15,16} (Priority: High.
-First reported 2013.)

-- The MMU recommends that the definition of demand side resources be modified in order to ensure that such resources be fully substitutable for other generation capacity resources.
+The requirement to be a physical resource should be applied to all resource types, including planned generation, demand resources and imports.15 16 (Priority: High.
+First reported 2013.
+Status: Not adopted.
+Pending before FERC.) - The MMU recommends that the definition of demand side resources be modified in order to ensure that such resources be fully substitutable for other generation capacity resources.
 Both the Limited and the Extended Summer DR products should be eliminated in order to ensure that the DR product has the same unlimited obligation to provide capacity year round as generation capacity resources.
 (Priority: High.
-First reported 2013.) - The MMU recommends that the use of the 2.5 percent demand adjustment (Short Term Resource Procurement Target) be terminated immediately.
+First reported 2013.
+Status: Not adopted.
+Pending before FERC.) - The MMU recommends that the use of the 2.5 percent demand adjustment (Short Term Resource Procurement Target) be terminated immediately.
 The 2.5 percent should be added back to the overall market demand curve.
 (Priority: Medium.
-First reported 2013.) - The MMU recommends that the test for determining modeled Locational Deliverability Areas in RPM be redefined.
+First reported 2013.
+Status: Not adopted.
+Pending before FERC.) - The MMU recommends that the test for determining modeled Locational Deliverability Areas in RPM be redefined.
 A detailed reliability analysis

 13 The generator performance analysis includes all PJM capacity resources for which there are data in the PJM generator availability data systems (GADS) database.
 This set of capacity resources may include generators in addition to those in the set of generators committed as capacity resources in RPM.
-Data is for the nine months ending September 30, 2014, as downloaded from the PJM GADS database on October 27, 2014.
+Data is for the three months ending March 31, as downloaded from the PJM GADS database on April 28, 2015.
 EFORd data presented in state of the market reports may be revised based on data submitted after the publication of the reports as generation owners may submit corrections at any time with permission from PJM GADS administrators.

 14 The MMU has identified serious market design issues with RPM and the MMU has made specific recommendations to address those issues.
 These recommendations have been made in public reports.
-See Table 5-2.
+See Table 52.